-Partial Cut Percent Divide the post-reduction net merchantable volume by the prereduction net merchantable volume and multiply by 100.
+Partial Cut Percent Divide the post-reduction net merchantable volume by the pre-

 Report this parameter for reduction compilations only.

 For Harvesting Method 'SS', the pre-reduction net merchantable volume is 2367 m3.
 The post-reduction net merchantable volume is 1696 m3.